zo59nari/NihonkokuKenpo/README.md

 Warning
 -------

-This Repository was not made by any Goverment ( ex.Not Jimintou ) and is Personal.But, Someone can use Freely ;).
+This Repository was not made by any Goverment ( ex.Not Jimintou ) and is Personal.But, Everyone can use Freely ;).

 How do I this?